The Insider's Guide to Buying Property in The Bahamas

 - How do you become a citizen of The Bahamas?

-If you have been a legal permanent resident of The Bahamas for 10 years (7 years in the case of those married to a Bahamian citizen) and you are of independent financial means, you can apply for citizenship of The Bahamas.
+If you have been a legal permanent resident of The Bahamas for 10 years (including 6 years of de facto residency and the 12 months immediately preceding application) and you are of independent financial means, you can apply for naturalized citizenship of The Bahamas.

 Mortgages in The Bahamas